cschlay/mini-toy-computer/README.md

 # Mini Toy Computer

 The project is based on [RASP-Machine](https://en.wikipedia.org/wiki/Random-access_stored-program_machine).
-I use this to practice data structures and algorithms on very low-level.
-This is also a project to learn more about computers.
+This is also a project to learning more about computers and algorithms.

 The machine can already process the basic instructions described in Wikipedia.
-The compiler is currently missing so, you have to use binary numbers and not comment your code.

 ## Use Instruction
 1. Start the computer by running ```src/main.py```.
 It should just work.
 2. You can then run the programs stored at ```src/programs```.
+The demo program is not okay atm.

 ## Terminal Commands
 Programs should be stored at directory ``src/programs``.